 Besides severe weather, dealing with unusual packages is also part of the job.
 In 1913, the postal service started delivering packages up to a maximum of 11 pounds.
 The most surprising package to arrive for delivery was a small child.
 Barely under the weight limit, James Beagle was mailed.
 For a cost of 15 cents, a postal worker delivered young Beagle to his grandmother just a few miles away.
 This practice continued for just over a year.
 By then, the postmaster general put regulations in place prohibiting it.

 HOW TO OBSERVE #NationalPostalWorkerDay

 While celebrating the day, take time to thank your local postal worker.
 Encourage others to get the word out and to focus on making every postal worker’s day just a little bit better.
-You might even consider giving your carrier a gift card as one way to say thank you.
+Contact the postal service and let them know how much you appreciate postal workers and the work they do.